 Vitiligo affects both genders and all races, but is more noticeable in people with darker skin.

 Vitiligo can start at any age but about half of those with vitiligo develop it before the age of 20, and about 95% before age 40.

 Approximately 20% of vitiligo patients have a family member with the same condition.
 However, only 5% to 7% of children will get vitiligo even if a parent has it.

-Dr. Richard Spritz has spent several years researching the genetics of vitiligo.
+Dr. Richard Spritz spent many years researching the genetics of vitiligo.
 His work began with families that have more than one member with vitiligo in hopes of isolating a gene.
 Through this work came his discovery of the NALP1 gene that seems linked to vitiligo and closely related autoimmune diseases.
 He is currently working on a genome association study that will take all of the genes within the human genome and examine them for the possibility of being associated with vitiligo.
-He has recruited teams of researchers in countries all over the world to join in this effort and collect saliva samples of both vitiligo patients and healthy controls in order to identify suspect genes.
-Study enrollment is ongoing and continually needed; all that is required is a questionnaire and a saliva sample.
-The more samples he has, both patient and control, the more likely it is that his team will have results that are meaningful.
-More information and his questionnaire can be found here Vitiligo Genetic Study.
-Your participation in this research is much appreciated.
+He recruited teams of researchers in countries all over the world to join in this effort and collect saliva samples of both vitiligo patients and healthy controls in order to identify suspect genes.